confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 Many `docker-compose.yml` files exist for different configurations, and this topic shows a simple stack that you can extend for your use cases.
-The "tutorial" stack brings up these services:
+The stack for the [ksqlDB Tutorial](../../tutorials/basics-docker.md) brings up these services:

 - {{ site.zk }}
 - {{ site.ak }} -- one broker